Kitsch and retro interiors in North Korea

 What Oliver Wainwright discovered in North Korea

 When Wainwright first visited Pyongyang on a 10-day tour, a large part of him expected to see dilapidated buildings that had been affected by years of decline and decay.
 To his surprise, he discovered that old buildings characterized the city.
 Yet, inside, some of them were modern and bedecked by the most unexpected bright and colorful hues.

 Wainwright managed to document fascinating techniques and designs in architecture; many of the buildings were designed to symbolize the culture and the attitudes of the people.
 For instance, the Pyongyang Ice Rink is shaped like a skater’s cap, while the gym at Chongchun Sports Street is shaped to resemble a pair of dumbbells.

 The North Korean government & their plans for tourism

 According to Wainwright, this was part of the government’s effort to transform the country into the next most popular tourist destination1.
-By 2020, the government expects to draw in more than 2 new million visitors2.
+By 2020, the communist government expects to draw in more than 2 new million visitors2.

 The evolution of North Korea’s architecture

 During the Cold War, North Korean architecture underwent a revolution to produce unique designs.
 According to Wainwright, the color craze started about ten years ago because, according to historical evidence, photographs of the same buildings were not as colorful in the 1990s.

 Video: Oliver Wainwright speaks about his visits to North Korea